system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![PSU post](./img/psu-post.jpg)

 8. After screwing in the replacement PSU and replacing the PSU bracket, use the labels and pin counts on the cables and ports to ensure the power cables are reconnected in the proper locations.
-    - Remember that not all of the available connectors will plug into the PSU-- eight connectors (on four cables) are to be plugged into the GPUs.
+    - Remember that not all of the available connectors will plug into the PSU-- four connectors (on two cables) are to be plugged into the GPUs.
 9. If the replacement PSU has an "ECO Mode" switch, make sure it is switched on.

 ![PSU eco mode switch](./img/psu-eco-mode-switch.jpg)